bleaktwig/yuadrem-wiki/docs/index.md

 ![Map of Yuadrem](img/world_map_v083.png)

 ***Pictured:***
-*Trade map of Yuadrem, drawn in 604 A.S. by Marim of Avshen under the commission of Olag, the God-King of Naptane.*
+*Trade map of Yuadrem, drawn in 604 A.S. by Marim of Avshen under the commission of Olag, the God-Suzerain of Naptane.*
 *The region colored in green corresponds to the Seven Protectorates of the Sea.*
 *Other colors represent the tax and penalty applied to trade in those regions.*
 *This map proves the healthy state of maritime travel and trade in the golden age.*